 Postgraduate Certificate in Post-Compulsory Education, University of Exeter | 2007

-While coaching and counselling share similarities in providing supportive spaces for personal growth, they differ in their focus and approach, though there can be some overlap.
-The following is a simplified explanation that may help you work out what you need at this time:
+While coaching and counselling share similarities in providing supportive and reflective spaces for personal growth, they differ in their focus and approach, though there can be some overlap.
+The following is a simplified explanation that may help you work out what you need at this time.

-The overlap between the two is that coaching can sometimes touch on past experiences if they are relevant to defining and achieving future goals, and counselling can incorporate forward-looking strategies for growth.
-The key difference lies in the primary focus: coaching is more action-oriented, while counselling centres on emotional healing and resolution.
-It is the ethical responsibility of your coach to manage the boundary between the two professions.
+The overlap between the two is that coaching can sometimes touch on past experiences if they are relevant to defining and achieving future goals, and counselling can focus on the present and incorporate forward-looking strategies for personal growth.
+The key difference lies in the primary focus.
+It is the ethical responsibility of your coach to hold the boundary between the two professions.

 Six sessions tends to be a common starting point and a natural endpoint for focused work in coaching, usually held once a fortnight or once a month.
-That said, it really depends on what you want to focus on — some people benefit from fewer sessions, others prefer to continue beyond six.
-We can talk this through in your free initial consultation.
-You can either book a block of sessions or pay as you go.
+That said, some people benefit from fewer sessions, others prefer to continue beyond six.
+It really depends on you and what you bring.

 Yes.
 Everything shared in our sessions is held in complete confidence and will not be disclosed without your consent.
 There are two exceptions to this: where disclosure is required by law, or where there are specific safeguarding concerns.
 These exceptions will be explained during our first session.
 As an EMCC member I abide by their code of ethics, which includes clear guidance on confidentiality and professional practice.

-Sessions usually happen online but if you would like to meet in person, please let me know.
-I’m based near Exeter in Devon.
+Sessions usually take place online, but if you would like to meet in person please do let me know — I'm based near Exeter in Devon.

-Feeling at ease in the relationship is vital for the coaching process.
+Feeling at ease in the relationship is important in the coaching process.
 While the content of some sessions may be challenging, you should always feel supported.
 I welcome feedback at all stages of the process so please do let me know if anything doesn't feel right for you.

 If you are unable to attend a session, please give 24 hours' notice.
 Cancellations after this will be subject to the full fee.